 Securing your trademark protects your name and provides considerable protection as your business grows.

 One last point: Don’t use cheap services to obtain your trademarks.
-We all know that lawyers are expensive and that those looking for trademarks are often start-ups or individuals withe limited resources.
+We all know that lawyers are expensive and that those looking for trademarks are often start-ups or individuals with limited resources.
 The tendency will be to turn to inexpensive ways to get things done, such as using generic legal websites like Legal Zoom.
 If at all possible, find an intellectual property attorney to file your trademarks.
-Trademark applications can be tricky and requires someone with experience to obtain the broadest possible protections.
+Trademark applications can be tricky and require someone with experience to obtain the broadest possible protection.
 Also, trademarks submitted by attorneys are approved far more often than those submitted by non-attorneys.
 If money is truly a problem, you can shop around; a local attorney is not necessary.
-Any Intellectual Property attorney can handle trademarks registrations regardless of where they are located.
+Any Intellectual Property attorney can handle trademark registrations regardless of where they are located.